Police: 50 animals found alive in feces-filled mobile home

 PELL CITY, Ala.
 (AP) - Authorities in Alabama say they’ve arrested a woman whose mobile home was filled with feces, dead carcasses and 50 malnourished animals.

-News outlets report Donna Mullins was arrested Friday and charged with obstruction of governmental operations.
+News outlets report 51-year-old Donna Mullins was arrested Friday and charged with obstruction of governmental operations.
 Police say more charges are expected.

 Pell City Police Chief Paul Irwin says officers responded to an animal cruelty call at the Shady Dale Mobile Home Park, where they found 47 cats and three dogs living inside Mullins’ trailer.